jeremy0519/Asus_v5000j_Opencore_EFI/README.md

 # Asus_v5000j_Opencore_EFI
-Opencore's EFI for Asus v5000j
+Opencore's EFI for Asus v5000j and some utilities